afatbenz/Awards-Using-ReactJS-ExpressJS/README.md

 This is a website application project built with Nodejs, expressJS, reactJS and MySql teknologi technologies

+First step, please create database
+> CREATE DATABASE testBackEnd;

+> USE testBackEnd;

 To run this project, dont forget to install all node modules using
 > npm install

-Next step, please create database
-> CREATE DATABASE testBackEnd;
-> USE testBackEnd;

 And copy / import SQL file from member.sql on this repository